 At Fort Mose Historic State Park, you can visit the first settlement of freed slaves.
 Musket-firing shows are also a weekly activity, and there’s a boardwalk to the water as well as nature trails perfect for wildlife viewing.
 In the Colonial Quarter, a living museum, it’s possible to experience what life was like centuries ago.

 Retiring in St. Augustine means having access to some of the best art, music, and theater in Florida.
 Dozens of art galleries can be found on Anastasia Street and King Street downtown.
 Nightlife includes breweries, walking tours, and wine clubs.
 Auggie’s Draft Room is popular with locals for its 24 self-serving beer taps, and The Cellar Upstairs at the San Sebastian Winery has a large wine list and lots of live jazz and blues music.

-The World Golf Hall of Fame is in St. Augustine, and includes a museum and an IMAX Theater.
+The World Golf Hall of Fame is also in St. Augustine and includes a museum and an IMAX Theater.
 This Hall of Fame is unique among other professional sports in that both men and women are celebrated.

 Exploring St. Augustine’s Nature

 If you’re going to retire in St. Augustine, get your annual pass to the Florida State Park system because you’ll want to make frequent trips to Anastasia State Park.
 Here, you’ll find gorgeous white sand beaches, interesting tidal marshes, and protected sand dunes.
 Visitors can camp, swim, fish, or go for a hike along the Ancient Dunes Nature Trail.
 Expect to see some of Florida’s most famous birds, including spoonbills, osprey, and bald eagles.